eloytoro/dotvim/README.md

 ###super-tab.vim (super-duper-tab)
 Originally written by @junegunn
-Adds tab completion to insert mode, compatible with UltiSnips expand tab key
+Adds tab completion to insert mode, compatible with Neocomplete expand tab key

+###grep.vim
+Performs a grep for the given word across the current proyect and places the results in the location-list Use `:Grep <keyword>`

 ##Quickstart
 Lets go over some of the most important additions